 - There must be a clear floor space of 18”x 18” minimum, centered on the tactile characters.
 This space should not be intersected by the arc of any door swing.

-Due to our designers expertise, At Sequoia Signs & Graphics we will be able to follow all these guidelines and still be able to design an attractive sign from a visual perspective.
-Some of the above requirements seem very technical and that’s where our sign experts come into place.
-At Sequoia Signs & Graphics we will make sure to design all your signs to be ADA Compliant, followed by the proper installation guidelines to pass your inspection.
+At Sequoia Signs & Graphics, we will follow all these guidelines and design an attractive sign from a visual perspective.
+Some of the above requirements can seem very technical and that’s where our sign experts come into place.
+We will make sure to design all your signs to be ADA Compliant, followed by the proper installation guidelines to pass your inspection.